ethereum/ethereum-org-website/src/content/developers/tutorials/reverse-engineering-a-contract/index.md

 We can ignore the bottom four methods because we will never get to them.
 Their signatures are such that our original contract takes care of them by itself (you can click the signatures to see the details above), so they must be [methods that are overriden](https://medium.com/upstate-interactive/solidity-override-vs-virtual-functions-c0a5dfb83aaf).

 One of the remaining methods is `claim(<params>)`, and another is `isClaimed(<params>)`, so it looks like an airdrop contract.
-Instead of going through the rest opcode by opcode, we can [try the decompiler](https://etherscan.io/bytecode-decompiler?a=0x2f81e57ff4f4d83b40a9f719fd892d8e806e0761), which produces usable results from this contract.
+Instead of going through the rest opcode by opcode, we can [try the decompiler](https://etherscan.io/bytecode-decompiler?a=0x2f81e57ff4f4d83b40a9f719fd892d8e806e0761), which produces usable results for three functions from this contract.
+Reverse engineering the other ones is left as an exercise to the reader.

 ### scaleAmountByPercentage {#scaleamountbypercentage}